MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 title: Create, evaluate, and score a fraud detection model
-description: This article shows the data science workflow for building a model that detects credit card fraud. ms.reviewer: mopeakande ms.author: amjafari
+description: This article shows the data science workflow for building a model that detects credit card fraud. ms.reviewer: mopeakande
+reviewer: msakande
+ms.author: amjafari
 author: amhjf
 ms.topic: tutorial
-ms.date: 08/24/2023
+ms.date: 09/06/2023
 ---

 # Create, evaluate, and score a fraud detection model

-In this tutorial, you'll walk through the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] workflow with an end-to-end example.
+In this tutorial, you walk through the [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] in [!INCLUDE [product-name](../includes/product-name.md)] workflow with an end-to-end example.
 The scenario is to build a fraud detection model, using ML algorithms trained on historical data, and then use the model to detect future fraudulent transactions.
-The steps you'll take are:
+The steps you take are:

 > [!div class="checklist"]
 > * Install custom libraries